Presentation of the principal characters that will take center stage of this Bible drama.

 - There was a point when the heavens and earth did not exist

 - There was a beginning at some past point in antiquity

 Of itself, this merits a lot of explanation which is forthcoming—for now, think about Inventory of the Universe and chapter 1, Expanding Finity.
 From the powerful opening statement, this coming into existence, even if we don’t know how, is a given.
-There’s no asterisk to an appendix or Wikipedia to explain Who or What God is.
+There’s no asterisk to an appendix or Wikipedia to explain the characters Who or What God is.
 In this initial statement, He is, and He has the power to create.
 Even from a literary point of view, this is the scenario, and I think these are logical conclusions.
 We will expound this point in due time.Genesis 1.1 God exists, He creates, heaven & earth didn't always exist, they had a beginning Click To Tweet

 Once again, nobody is asking you to believe this any more than you believe Star Wars or Harry Potter.
 If you like, take it as a literary work that we’re analyzing—just like you’d do in a literature class.

 Scene 2: Humans in the form of Man and Woman (2nd of our characters)

 Following the initial statement, the Bible runs the creation scenario, coming to the sixth day when God creates the Man and the Woman.
 He also creates the animals and creepy-crawlies earlier this same day.
 As a screenwriter would in the first ten minutes of a movie, we’re setting up the key characters and their relationships, so we’re skipping some context, to which we will return later.

 The fish and the fowl populate the earth.
 Squawking, swimming, squirming.
 But God has plans beyond just the animals.

-Like a master craftsman, He carefully, but effortlessly, creates people, strange and new individuals with bare flesh.
+Like a master craftsman, He carefully, but effortlessly, creates people, the characters, strange and new individuals with bare flesh.
 Limbs, hair, eyes, chest, breasts, face.
 These are humans: man and woman.